-Many of us may, therefore, be jetting off to far warmer climates and if we are older in years there are a few things to consider to keep safe in the sun.
-Firstly, let’s identify those at most risk.
+Many of us may therefore be travelling to much warmer climates, and if we are a little older, there are a few things to keep in mind to stay safe in the sun.
+Let us start by identifying who is most at risk.

-- Those over 75 are far vulnerable to the effects of heat as they cannot lose heat as quickly as younger people.
+- People over 75 are particularly vulnerable to the effects of the heat as they cannot break down the heat as quickly as younger people.

-- If you suffer from mobility issues such as Parkinson’s or have suffered a Stroke.
+- People who suffer from mobility problems such as Parkinson’s disease or have had a stroke.

-- Patients using long term medication as this affects the ability to sweat and therefore reduce the core temperature.
+- Patients on long term medication as this affects the ability to sweat and therefore reduce core temperature.

 Ways to Reduce the Effects of the Sun and Heat

-It’s important to wear cool and loose clothes in hot temperatures as well.
-Studies show that light coloured loose clothing is the best way to remain cool in the summer heat.
-A hat will also help keep your head cool!
+It’s important to wear cool, loose-fitting clothing even in hot temperatures.
+Studies show that light-coloured, loose-fitting clothing is the best way to stay cool in the summer heat.
+A hat also keeps your head cool!